-This blog will illustrate how anger, frustration, hurt and pain are stored in your body as physical weights and can cause you physical discomfort or even pain.
-Women are better at concealing their frustration than men but which in turn buries that emotion inwards, damaging your health and your self-esteem.
+Anger, frustration, hurt and pain are stored in your body as physical weights and can cause you physical discomfort or even pain.
+Women are better at concealing their frustration than men which in turn buries that emotion inwards, damaging your health and your self-esteem.
 This unhealthy practice can lead to longer-term problems.
-This blog will equip you with solutions on how to process these feelings safely and positively and be the gorgeous girl you were meant to be.
+This blog will equip you with solutions on how to process these feelings safely and positively.

 Anger, frustration, hurt and pain are stored in your body.